janverschelde/PHCpack/src/Python/PHCpy3/doc/source/modphcpy2c3.rst

 =========================

-The Python scripts in the package phcpy call the wrappers for the C interface to PHCpack.
+The Python scripts in the package phcpy call the wrappers for the C interface to the Ada code in PHCpack.
 Below is the list of all functions exported by the shared object file phcpy2c3.so.
 The source code provides more detailed documentation.